 Information technology lifecycle management is the management of all the IT-related assets throughout their life.
-It is usually a succession of stages which begins at planning and ending at decommissioning of the asset in question.
+It is usually a succession of stages that begins at planning and ending at decommissioning of the asset in question.

-Steps In IT Lifecycle Management
+Steps in IT Lifecycle Management

 1. Planning: Everything starts at the planning stage.
 If you or your business demands anything you first plan for it.
 Think of the ways in which the need can be fulfilled.
 From where, by whom and for how much it will be made available for your use.
 All this is cover under planning.